WebOfTrustInfo/verifiable-news/sketchpad.md

 ```

 ## Supersession of Statements
-Supersession objects can facilitate the modification and forwarding/redirection of statements.
-Supersession can allow users the capability to edit statements and also to forward/redirect statements between domains.
+Supersession objects can facilitate the modification, editing, revision, forwarding, redirection and replacement of statements.

 A supersession object might resemble:
 ```json